 We serve a merciful God who welcomes mulligans.

-Just as in my childhood books, we may find ourselves down a path we never intended to travel.
+Just as in my childhood books, we may find ourselves down an unintended path.
 Each day is a new day, and we have the opportunity to correct our mistakes.
 We simply need to acknowledge, repent, and return.
 God will be waiting for us with open arms.

 Do you believe God intends for you to have a rich, full, and abundant life?
 If you struggle to believe this, I understand.
 For so long, I didn’t feel good enough for Him.
 I believed I had to reach some predetermined level of faith before He would welcome me in His loving arms.
 I was wrong.

-Hear this: You are worthy of a rich and satisfying life, not because of anything you have done but because of what Jesus did.
+Hear this: You are worthy of an abundant life not because of anything you have done, but because of what Jesus did.
 God counted you worthy when He created you because His Son already paid the price for your mistakes.